Ryan552/results-server/README.md

 CloudProphecy Implementation
 ---------------------------------------------

-This image, forked from the Kamon.io docker-graphana-graphite image is designer to be run on Google Compute Engine.
+This image, forked from the Kamon.io docker-graphana-graphite image is designed to be run on Google Compute Engine.

 How to use this repo on google compute engine:
 - Start a VM with Ubuntu OS